lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ dpkg -i sublime-text_build-3083_i386.deb

-***Note:*** [Sublime](https://www.sublimetext.com/) is a non-free source code editor wich can easily hold its ground against anything Microsoft throws on the market, for example Visual Code.
+***Note:*** [Sublime](https://www.sublimetext.com/) is a non-free source code editor which easily holds its ground against anything Microsoft throws on the market, for example Visual Code.

 **6.2 Programming**